-2009 \$ million 2008 \$ million
+2010 \$ million 2009 \$ million

 Floating rate

-- expiring within one year 1,919 4,862
+- expiring within one year 530 1,919

-- expiring after one year 2,035 6,437
+- expiring after one year 3,039 2,035

-3,954 11,299
+3,569 3,954

-36 Contingent Liabilities
+36 Contingent liabilities

-At 31 December 2009, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the Kowloon Southern Link, West Rail and East Rail Extensions projects.
-The Group has made provision in the financial statements at 31 December 2009 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.
+At 31 December 2010, the Group had contingent liabilities arising from the land resumption claims and certain contractors' claims in respect of the construction of the Kowloon Southern Link, West Rail and East Rail Extensions projects.
+The Group has made provision in the financial statements at 31 December 2010 for its best estimate of amounts which are likely to be payable in connection with these claims which the Group is in the process of resolving.

-37 Impairment of Railway Assets
+37 Impairment of railway assets

-At 31 December 2009, the Group assessed whether there was any indication of impairment of the Group's railway assets at that date in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as inflation, cost of debt, expected return on equity, to those of 2008.
+At 31 December 2010, the Group assessed whether there was any indication of impairment of the Group's railway assets at that date in accordance with the Group's accounting policies for the assessment of asset impairment by comparing the key determinant factors, such as inflation, cost of debt, expected return on equity, to those of 2009.

-As a result of this assessment, management considers that no indication of impairment of the railway assets of the Group exists at 31 December 2009 and, accordingly, that no provision for impairment of the Group's railway assets is required at that date, except for those railway assets which will not be engaged in the Group's operations and which are expected to be disposed of in the near future.
+As a result of this assessment, management considers that no indication of impairment of the railway assets of the Group exists at 31 December 2010 and, accordingly, that no provision for impairment of the Group's railway assets is required at that date.